Medical abortions use drugs to kill the unborn child (although surgical procedures are sometimes required to complete the abortion.)

 The type of abortion used will largely depend on the age of the unborn child and the circumstances of the mother.
 According to the Department of Health, the majority of medical abortions are performed using a chemical called RU-486.

-Early Medical Abortions (9 weeks or less) and Morning After Pill
+Early Medical Abortions (up to 9 weeks and 6 days) and Morning After Pill

 If the mother does not meet any of the restrictions for use of the drugs required she will be given a drug called Mifepristone (RU-486).
 This is a synthetic steroid that blocks the hormone called progesterone.